-Families are discouraged from taking extended vacations when school is in session.
-When a student does go on vacation the parent needs to contact their child's teacher ahead of time of the dates the student will not be in attendance.
+-Families are discouraged from taking extended vacations when school is in session because of the missed instruction.
+Absences for family vacations are considered unexcused.
+When a student does go on vacation the parent needs to contact their child's teacher ahead of time for the dates the student will not be in attendance.
 During the child's absence the teacher will put together a packet of the work the student missed during his/her absence.
 The packet will be given to the student upon his/her return to school.
 Parents should be aware that not all work can be made up, i.e. Science Kit experiments and follow-up written work.
 Students will have a specified amount of time to make up their missing assignments.
 Generally this will be two days to every one day absent, i.e. if the student missed 5 days s/he would have a maximum of 10 days to have all missing assignments turned in.